Free shipping for online orders of more than 69$, before taxes, within Canada.

 It is also an analgesic against muscle pain.

-This Elemi essential oil from the Philippines is distilled from the oleoresin of the tree.
+This Elemi essential oil from the Morocco is distilled from the oleoresin of the tree.

 It is a sacred oil, used in energy harmonization, sometimes as a substitute for incense, more expensive and of Middle Eastern origin.